AdobeDocs/advertising.en/help/dsp/audiences/sources/source-universal-id.md

 ## Best Practices for Testing and Data Validation

-* **Target [!DNL RampID]-based segments and cookie-based segments in separate campaigns.**
+* **Target universal ID-based segments and cookie-based segments in separate campaigns.**

   * Campaign settings allow for only one identifier to be prioritized.

   * Currently, [!DNL RampIDs] aren't retrievable during on-site events.
 This means that certain custom goals, such as Lowest CPA and ROAS, aren't available with the use of authenticated segments.
-Use cookie-based segments only if you have a restrictive performance KPI.
+Use cookie-based segments only if you have a restrictive performance KPI.<!-- get update on this, and if it applies to other ID types too -->

-* **Create one placement in both the [!DNL RampID] and cookie-based campaigns.**
+* **Create one placement in both the universal ID-based and cookie-based campaigns.**

-  * Target the segments that are shared from [!DNL LiveRamp] using the standard segment activation process.
+  * Target the segments that are shared from the universal ID partner using the standard segment activation process.

   * Work with your Adobe Advertising support team to validate proper data distribution.

-To learn more about the DSP integration with [!DNL LiveRamp], contact `adcloud-support@adobe.com`.

 >[!MORELIKETHIS]
 >